The gravitational dynamics of kinematic space: JT model: entanglement considerations

-The presence of the boundary allows us to associate an entanglement entropy and modular Hamiltonian with a \emph{point} $P$, which we will henceforth refer to as $S_P$ and $H_{mod}^P$.
+The presence of the boundary allows us to associate an entanglement entropy and modular Hamiltonian with a \emph{point} $P$, which we will refer to in this section as $S_P$ and $H_{mod}^P$.
 We repeat that these are associated with the matter CFT on the AdS$_2$ geometry $ds^2 = -e^{\omega_X} dX^+ dX^-$ of the JT solution.
-Consider a point $P$ with coordinates $(X^+,X^-)$ and a Cauchy slice through $P$ that is divided in an `inside-$P$' and `outside-$P$' region, as shown in figure \ref{HmodPfig}.
+Consider a point $P$ with coordinates $(X^+,X^-)$ and a Cauchy slice through $P$ that is divided in an `inside-$P$' and `outside-$P$' region, as shown in figure \ref{figJTsol} (right).
 We want to write down the expression for the entanglement $S_P$ across $P$ (see also \cite{Spradlin:1999bn}).
 We will follow \cite{Fiola:1994ir} in order to do so, where the following formula\footnote{ This formula is derived by applying the standard formula for the vacuum one-interval entanglement in flat space $ds^2 = -dx_i^+ dx_i^-$ (with the index $i$ referring to inertial), but for a vacuum state $|0\rangle_X$ that is defined with respect to coordinates $X^\pm(x_i^\pm)$, in terms of which the metric takes the form $ds^2 = -e^{\omega_X} dX^+ dX^-$.
 Then $S_P = \frac{c}{6} \log \frac{L_X}{\delta_X} = \frac{c}{6} \log \frac{\delta_i}{\delta_X} + \frac{c}{6} \log \frac{L_X}{\delta_i} = \frac{c}{12} \omega_X + \frac{c}{6} \log \frac{L_X}{\delta_i}$, where $L_X$ denotes the length of the interval measured in $X$ coordinates, $\delta_X$ the UV cutoff measured in $X$ coordinates and $\delta_i$ the UV cutoff in $x_i$ coordinates.
 The resulting expression is then reinterpreted to give the formula in curved spacetime. } is given for the entanglement of an interval of length $(X^+-X^-)$ in a curved 2-dimensional background $ds^2 = -e^{\omega_X} dX^+ dX^-$: \ali{ S_P = \frac{c}{12} \omega_X + \frac{c}{6} \log \frac{X^+-X^-}{\delta_i}. } Here $\delta_i$ is a UV cutoff measured in local inertial coordinates at $P$.
 This expression includes the contribution from both right-moving and left-moving degrees of freedom, thanks to the reflective boundary conditions.
 In the metric under consideration \eqref{AdS2metric}, the conformal factor is \ali{ \omega_X = 2 \log \frac{2 \ellads}{X^+-X^-} } so that after substitution we find \ali{ S_P = \frac{c}{6} \log \frac{2 \ellads}{\delta_i}. } That is, we find that the entanglement for the interval $\Sigma = [P,$ boundary $z=0]$ takes the form of a Rindler entropy \cite{Fiola:1994ir} with an IR cutoff that is given by the AdS radius.
-It follows that \ali{ \omega = -\frac{12}{c} S + 2 \log \frac{2 \ellads}{\delta_i} } where we have used the notation $S$ for the `local' entanglement $\frac{c}{6} \log \frac{X^+-X^-}{\delta_i}$.
-This relation gives some insight into the kinematic space formulas written down earlier, as will be discussed in section \ref{discussion}.
+It follows that \ali{ \omega = -\frac{12}{c} S + 2 \log \frac{2 \ellads}{\delta_i} \\ \omega = -\frac{12}{c} S + \frac{12}{c} S_P } where we have used the notation $S$ for the `local' entanglement $\frac{c}{6} \log \frac{X^+-X^-}{\delta_i}$.